-a.
-Surface Water:

-Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+- a.
+Surface Water: - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into.

-This is a non-project action that covers the entire city and does not include sitespecific development.
+If appropriate, state what stream or river it flows into. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
 The city has sites with wetlands, streams, and shoreline critical areas.
-Future projects will be required to obtain all relevant permits and be subject to development regulations in effect at the time of application.

-2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-No construction would be authorized under these comprehensive plan amendments.
-Any future projects that occur within the vicinity of any regulated water body is subject to City critical area and shoreline regulations.
-City authorization requires determination of potential impacts on critical areas and appropriate mitigation.

-2. Air

-3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Future projects will be required to obtain all relevant permits and be subject to development regulations in effect at the time of application.
-Any future fill activity will need to meet the regulations and standards of the City's sensitive areas regulations and will be subject to stormwater and erosion control standards.

-4) Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known.
+Future park development and related capital facilities projects will be required to obtain all relevant permits and be subject to development regulations in effect at the time of application. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+No construction would be authorized under the PROS Plan.
+Any future park development and related capital facilities projects that occur within the vicinity of any regulated water body is subject to City critical area and shoreline regulations.
+City authorization requires determination of potential impacts on critical areas and appropriate mitigation. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development and related capital facilities projects will be required to obtain all relevant permits and be subject to development regulations in effect at the time of application.
+Any future fill activity will need to meet the regulations and standards of the City's sensitive areas regulations and will be subject to stormwater and erosion control standards. - 4) Will the proposal require surface water withdrawals or diversions?
+Give general description, purpose, and approximate quantities if known. - N/A This is a non-project with no-site-specific development.
+If such actions were proposed in future park development or related capital facilities projects,

-This is a non-project with no site-specific development.
-If such actions were proposed in future projects, development applications will be evaluated for conformance to applicable federal, state, and local regulations in effect at the time of submittal.

-5) Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan.

-This is a non-project with no site-specific development.
+- development applications will be evaluated for conformance to applicable federal, state, and local regulations in effect at the time of submittal. - 5) Does the proposal lie within a 100-year floodplain?
+If so, note location on the site plan. - N/A This is a non-project with no-site-specific development.
 Portions of the City lay within the 100-year floodplain.
-This will be assessed prior to future projects; development applications will be evaluated for conformance to applicable federal, state, and local regulations in effect at the time of submittal.

-6) Does the proposal involve any discharges of waste materials to surface waters?
-If so, describe the type of waste and anticipated volume of discharge.
+This will be assessed prior to future park development or related capital facilities projects; development applications will be evaluated for conformance to applicable federal, state, and local regulations in effect at the time of submittal. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+If so, describe the type of waste and anticipated volume of discharge. - N/A This is a non-project with no-site-specific development.